-The CILT program is for those youth that has completed 8th -10th grade.
-CILT’s are considered to be campers.
-They have parents handle the sign-up process, while CILTs get training and supervision during the two weeks they are at camp.
-While many CILTs stay for more than one session, the CILT program does not require two or more sessions like the CIT/JC program does.
-The CIT/JC program, for those who completed 9th-12th grade, is for those teens who are a little more mature and have two or more sessions to commit to camp.
-CITs and JCs are considered staff members.
-In the staff application process, it is the applicant who manages his or her own application, communicates with their potential supervisor, and schedules their own interview.
+The CIT program is for teens who are a little more mature and have prior camp experience.
+CITs are considered staff members, while CILTs are still considered campers.
+In the staff application process, it is the applicant who manages their own application, communicates with their potential supervisor, and schedules their own interview.
 When a parent needs to communicate on behalf of their child, it is a signal to us that they are not quite ready to be a staff member.
-The training for the CIT/JC program takes place in early June.
-This is a job and we are teaching them work skills while they are learning to be a camp counselor.
+The training for the CIT program takes place in late May.
+This CIT staff position is a job, and our goal is to teach teens valuable work skills while they are learning to be a camp counselor.

 Ages & Eligibility

 Must be aged 13 – 14 (by June 1, 2023)

 |Session I||13 – 14||$395||6/5/23 – 6/16/23||Register|

 7/3/23 – 7/14/23